kelfriend/1-knots/README.md

 3*f1^-1*f3^-1*f2^-1*(f3*f2)^2*f3*f1^-1, f1*f3^-1*f2^-1*f3^-1*f2*f3*f1^-1 ]
 ```
 ### Complements/chainmapbound.g (WIP!)
-**ChainMapOfKnotBoundaryToComplement** inputs the inclusion map from **KnotComplementWithBoundary** and outputs a chain map.
-This function uses existing HAP methods to compute a chain map from the chain complex of the universal covers of each of the two spaces.
+**LiftedChainMap** inputs an inclusion map and outputs a chain map.
+This function uses existing HAP methods to compute a chain map from the chain complex of the universal covers of the source and target spaces.
 The final output is a chain map between the two complexes after having been tensored with the integers over some finite index subgroup of the knot group.
-Note that a specific subgroup may be used, but this is not implemented.
+Note that an integer can be used for a non-specific subgroup of that index.
 This allows for computation of (co)homology with local coeffeicients.
 Please see [this preprint](http://hamilton.nuigalway.ie/preprints/LocalCoho.pdf) for a more detailed treatment of this (and the above) processes.
 Below, I will compute this chain map for a 4-fold cover of the granny knot and then I will obtain group homomorphisms associated to the various homology groups.
 ```
 gap> tre:=PureCubicalKnot(3,1);